 The Best Inflatable Kayaks Comparison Chart

-The Best Inflatable Kayak Reviews
+The Best Inflatable Kayak Reviews for 2022

 Intex Explorer K2 Kayak

 This two person inflatable kayak, Intel Explorer K2 is made of heavy-duty puncture resistant vinyl.
 It comes with 86” aluminum oars, a pump and a repair kit.
 It has two separate air chambers, and inflatable I-beam floor for rigidity and boston valves for quick inflation and deflation.
 The seats on the Intel Explorer K2 tandem inflatable kayak has removable and adjustable seats, which are inflatable.
 This kayak also has grab lines on both the front and back of the boat and a removable skeg for directional stability.

 The Intel Explorer K2 Kayak was designed with sport and fun in mind when you want to paddle on small bodies of water.
 It is not designed for ocean kayaking.
 Its bright yellow colour makes it highly visible on the water and if you plan on a swim, reentry into the kayak is quite easy.
 It features a light and compact design and is easy to inflate with the high-output pump.

 - lightweight and portable